 Working is an important part of many of our lives.
 It enables us to put food on the table, clothes on our backs and heats our homes.
 However, in the fast-paced world that we live in today, sometimes we can let work take over.
-Finding it difficult to separate our work lives and our personal lives, we end up letting work slowly but surely eat up more and more of our time.
+Finding it difficult to separate our work lives and our personal lives, we let work slowly but surely eat up more and more of our time.

-Whether it’s replying to emails after hours on the way home from work, taking your laptop home for the weekend, or even just working later than planned.
-Unless it’s necessary, working outside of your set working hours isn’t always a positive thing.
+Whether it’s replying to emails after hours on the way home from work, taking our laptop home for the weekend, or even just working later than planned.
+Unless it’s necessary, working outside of our set working hours isn’t always a positive thing.

 There seems to be a belief that the harder you work, the better the results you’ll achieve.
-In fact, working too hard can result in a burn out instead.
+In fact, working too hard can result in burnout instead.

 According to Mates In Mind, one in six UK workers are experiencing depression, stress or anxiety right now.
 While not all mental health problems are related to work, it is the case for some.
 It may sound cliché, but don’t work harder, work smarter.
-Achieving a good work-life balance can result in a higher productivity level, improved physical and mental health and a happier life overall.
+Achieving a good work-life balance can result in a higher productivity level, improved physical and mental health and happier life overall.

 How Can You Achieve A Better Work-Life Balance?

 Step Away/Clock Out

 This should be the case both during and at the end of your working day.
 Don’t get into the trap of working through your lunch break and staying behind ‘just for fifteen minutes’ – which always ends up being over an hour.
-When lunchtime hits, leave your area of work.
-Whether that be going to the on-site canteen or taking a walk to a local shop.
+When lunchtime hits, leave your work area, whether that be going to the on-site canteen or taking a walk to a local shop.
 Enjoy your lunch break without thinking about work.